leaderAIhackathon/leaderaihackathon.github.io/index.md

 :::{tab-item} Hackathons
 :sync: laih

+We expect to have a total impact of:
-- X student leaders at 2 universities trained in AI deployment and governance
+- 160 total student leaders at 2 universities trained in AI deployment and governance (40 per university per year)
-- Y deployed and tested AI applications that assist student organizations
+- 40 deployed and tested AI applications that assist student organizations
+- 20 re-evaluated, refined and re-released AI applications in year 2

 :::
 :::{tab-item} ML4STS Research